Czech self-employed: how to pay for health and social insurance?

 What about the next period?
 From January onwards, you must always pay at least the minimum social security contribution for the year.

-• So if you are making the minimum advance payments in 2023, adjust your standing order to the new minimum from January 2024 as shown in the table above.
+• So if you are making the minimum advance payments in 2024, adjust your standing order to the new minimum from January 2025 as shown in the summary table above.

-• Do the same if you are currently making calculated contributions below the minimum for 2024.
+• Do the same if you are now making calculated contributions below the minimum for 2025.

-• However, if you are paying a calculated advance above the 2024 minimum, you should continue to make payments and start paying the new calculated amount from the month you submit your income and expenditure statement for the previous year (i.e. if you submit the statement in May, you pay the new amount from May).
+• However, if you are making calculated advances above the 2025 minimum, continue making payments and start paying the new calculated amount from the month you submit your income and expenditure statement for the previous year (i.e. if you submit the statement in May, you pay the new amount from May).

-The income and expenditure statement is basically an annual statement of accounts with the insurance company and the CSSA, in which you calculate how much you have paid in advances during the year and how much you need to pay back, depending on your income.
-The calculation also tells you how much you will pay in advance in the following year - again, you must pay at least the minimum for the year.
+The income and expenditure statement is basically an annual statement of accounts with the insurance company and the CSSA, where you calculate how much you have paid in advances during the year and how much, if any, you need to repay according to your income.
+The calculation also tells you how much you will pay in advance in the following year - you must pay at least the minimum for that year.

-• The deadline for filing both statements is always within 1 month of the date you filed your tax return.
+• The deadline for filing both statements is always within 1 month of the date you file your tax return.

-• You file electronically through your health insurance company's website and the CSH ePortal.
+• You can file electronically via your health insurance company's website and the ČSSZ ePortal.

-• You must pay any arrears of insurance premiums (health and social security) within 8 days of filing the statement.
+• Pay any outstanding premiums within 8 days of filing the statement.

 Example.
-He uses a 60% flat-rate expenditure and earned CZK 1.5 million in 2023.
+He uses a 60% flat-rate spending and earned CZK 1.5 million in 2024.
 In his summary, he has calculated that, with this income, the annual premium comes to CZK 40 500.
-He has therefore incurred an underpayment of CZK 7 836 in health insurance.
+He has therefore incurred an underpayment of CZK 4 884 in health insurance.

 Flat-rate tax deductions